A proud tradition of community journalism

 In 1989, the paper became world famous when its office was firebombed, apparently in retaliation for an editorial defending the right to read Salman Rushdie’s controversial novel The Satanic Verses.
 For their courage in continuing to publish without missing an issue, the Steins , former owners of The Riverdale Press, were given the prestigious First Amendment Award of the Society of Professional Journalist.
 Later in 1998, Bernard Stein was awarded the Pultizer Prize for his editorials.

-In 2008 The Riverdale Press was bought by another award-winning group of newspapers, The Long Island Herald, owned by Clifford and Stuart Richner.
+In 2008 The Riverdale Press was bought by another award-winning group of newspapers, Herald Community Newspapers, owned by Clifford and Stuart Richner.